What would you like to know more about?

 Deceased Person Tool

-It's a difficult time when an individual passes away, but handling their records doesn't have to be.
+It's difficult when a person passes away, but handling their records doesn't have to be.
 With the Deceased Person tool, you can identify and update their records all at once.

 • The tool is available on the Contacts page, and you must launch it from an open record.

-• The individual's user account password are null, preventing future logins with that user account.
+• The person's user account password become null, preventing future logins with that account.

 • Each suggested change is optional.
 You can hover over each option to see what change will be made.